c212/fall2019-a290-js-lectures/FinalExam/12122019/README.md

 To get there from your home directory, you can use this:
 `$ cd ../..`
 `$ cd nobackup/yourUsername/`

+### It is giving me an error when I try to run it ###
+First off, make sure your port is not currently in use:
+`$ netstat -a | grep portNumber`
+If anything comes up, it is currently in use.
+Choose a different port.
+If it isn't in use, make sure you adjusted the code to reflect the port you have chosen.

 Let dgerman@indiana.edu know if you have any questions.